What is community housing?

 We offer long-term rental housing to residents on low to moderate incomes across a range of townhouses, high-density or stand-alone properties.
 Residents’ rent is capped at either 25% to 30% of their income and Commonwealth Rent Assistance or at 75% of market rent.

-Our approach to service delivery ensures that our residents are at the heart of everything of our decision making.
+Our approach to service delivery ensures that our residents are at the heart of every part of our decision making.
 From active involvement in our advisory committees to assisting us to develop programs that promote wellbeing, we value feedback and engagement from residents to continually shape and improve our services.

 We aim to create thriving and inclusive communities where residents feel a sense of belonging.
 We regularly hold free and low-cost social events and activities that cater to the needs and interests of our residents.
 Workshops range from digital literacy and money management to gardening and artistic pursuits.
 Our events are an opportunity to meet neighbours, feel part of the community, and enjoy new experiences.